lilikas11/lilikas11/README.md

 ## 🌱 About Me

 - 🔭 I’m currently studying Informatics Engineering at DETI, University of Aveiro
-- 😄 I'm doing my final degree project which you can see at [TimeWise](https://timewise-pi.github.io/docs/)
+- 😄 My final degree project which you can see at [TimeWise](https://timewise-pi.github.io/docs/)
-- 👯 I am currently president of AETTUA, an association that represents all DETI students and teachers
 - 📫 How to reach me: lilianapcribeiro@ua.pt
 - 🎓 My LinkedIn: [Liliana Ribeiro](https://www.linkedin.com/in/liliana-ribeiro-82469825a/)
-- ⚡ Fun fact: I love cats too much

 ## ⚡ Technologies